Click a PBX question to get answers

 It is very standard today for most Private Branch Exchange service providers to offer free local phone calls.
 This is often accompanied with have competitive pricing on long distance calls.
 Rates as low as $0.02 per min for calls to Asia, $0.01 per mute for calls to Europe and $0.03 per minute to South America are common.

 What is an auto attendant?

 For companies with multiple departments, or those that don’t have a receptionist on staff, an auto attendant can help direct and transfer calls to the appropriate departments or individuals.
 This makes it easy to properly funnel calls, creating a smoother experience for both customers and employees.

 What is call routing?

 Call routing systems, also known as Automatic Call Distributors (ACD), allow businesses to route traffic based on a variety of different qualifiers.
 These qualifiers can include;

 - Preferred language of the caller

-When utilizing call routing through a hosted PBX, businesses can take control and channel calls.
+When utilizing call routing through a hosted Private Branch Exchange, businesses can take control and channel calls.
 Variables like employee departments, business hours and network strain during hours of high call volume can be factored in.

 For business phone service, many companies choose VoIP due to cost savings.
-Like with a hosted PBX, calls over the Internet can often be made for free.
+Like with a hosted Private Branch Exchange, calls over the Internet can be made for free.
 (Unlike traditional phone lines with a pay per call structure).
 VoIP service can also offer enterprise-level functionality, without the cost of traditional phone services.